-Last updated: January 25, 2018
+Last updated: January 23, 2019

 However, despite these additional complications, regulators have signaled that continued reliance on LIBOR could present a systemic risk.
 According to the regulators, this systemic risk exists because LIBOR continues to suffer from a lack of real transactions underpinning it and, beginning in 2022, many banks may drop out of the LIBOR submission pool, further undermining LIBOR as a benchmark.